 The accelerant effect of the internet is therefore problematic when it comes to the development of sexual culture, because we’ve all got very different ideas of what the f**k it it is we’re accelerating.
-Sexual development is a big, out-of-control bus, one side of it painted day-glo colour and the other drably clad in 50 shades of gray, packed with porn stars and vicars and Tory politicians and the full staff of Cosmo, all squabbling and fighting as the bus careens downhill.
+Sexual development is a big, out-of-control bus, one side of it painted day-glo colour and the other drably clad in 50 shades of grey, packed with porn stars and vicars and Tory politicians and the full staff of Cosmo, all squabbling and fighting as the bus careens downhill.
 The driver is drunk.
 Someone’s keyed the word ‘guilt’ onto all the windows.
 The whole thing is an unwieldy mess, much like this metaphor.

-Sex and the City might have made the Rampant Rabbit famous, but anonymous online purchasing got it into your mum’s knicker drawer
+Sex and the City might have made the Rampant Rabbit Vibrator famous, but anonymous online purchasing got it into your mum’s knicker drawer

 This is largely down to the internet.
 The last 20 or so years have given people an environment to share their stories and air their grievances, ask their pertinent questions and withhold their embarrassment.
 It’s shaping how we develop as a sexual society.
 Sex and the City might have made the Rampant Rabbit famous, but anonymous online purchasing got it into your mum’s knicker drawer.